 Day3: Fly to St Helena

 This morning, continue your journey to St Helena Island, almost 2,000 kilometres west of Africa in the southern Atlantic Ocean.

-On arrival, transfer to the Mantis St Helena for a seven night stay.
+On arrival, transfer to your chosen accommodation for a seven night stay.
 St Helena’s main town, Jamestown, features a range of small self-catering accommodation options and characterful guesthouses as well as a luxury hotel from which to choose.

 Days4-8: Dive St Helena

 Your five day (10 dives) dive package begins today.

 Discover the unique underwater world around the island with its 20+ colourfully named dive sites.
 Dive Billy Meyer’s Revenge for possible manta ray and mobula sightings, or swim through several archways onto Long Ledge, home to swirling schools of reef fish.
 There are eight wrecks to explore, with green turtles, hawksbill turtles and numerous species of dolphin found in these waters.
 Humpback whales are also seasonal visitors.

 From December to March, large numbers of whale sharks aggregate around St Helena, a real draw for lovers of these gentle giants.
 Snorkelling trips are possible to view the whale sharks, with the possibility to see numerous individuals at any one time.

 Today is yours at leisure to explore the topside of this incredible island.

 Day10: Depart St Helena, overnight stay in Johannesburg